 Note: Due to the large size of this listing, it has been broken into multiple pages.
 Click on this pull-down menu to select the part of the alphabetical listing you wish to view.

-Wahid Abdullah Memorial Fund – 1997 gives scholarships to Montgomery County graduating seniors to pursue studies in communications or journalism at a four-year institution.
+Wahid Abdullah Memorial Fund, founded by Jim Bucher – 1997 gives scholarships to Montgomery County graduating seniors to pursue studies in communications or journalism at a four-year institution.
 The fund was created by friends to honor Wahid Abdullah, a promising young man whose life abruptly ended in violence at the hands of another teen.

-African-American Community Unrestricted Fund – 1992 helps African-Americans overcome adverse social and economic conditions affecting their community.
-The unrestricted fund was the first of more than 20 funds under the umbrella of the African-American Community Fund that addresses specific needs within the Miami Valley's African-American community.
-The AACF is presided over by an advisory board of 18 African-American leaders from the Miami Valley and is a national model for promoting philanthropy in the African-American community.
+African-American Community Fund – 1992 helps African-Americans overcome adverse social and economic conditions affecting their community.
+The unrestricted fund was the first fund under the umbrella of the African-American Community Fund, which addresses specific needs within the Miami Valley's African-American community.
+The AACF is presided over by an advisory board of African-American leaders from the Miami Valley and is a national model for promoting philanthropy in the African-American Community.

 Clarence E., Sr., and Olivia Bowman Fund – 1993 honors the parents of the late Clarence E. Bowman, Jr., who wished to encourage community service, youth service and leadership.

-Orlando V. and Leanora D. Brown Endowment Fund – 2000 is set up to provide financial assistance to The Piney Woods School for troubled and at-risk students and to Central Chapel AME Church, where the donors were tithing members for more than 45 years.
+Orlando V. and Leanora D. Brown Endowment Fund – 2000 is set up to provide financial assistance to The Piney Woods School for troubled and at-risk students and to Central Chapel AME Church, where the donors were tithing members for over 50 years.

 Herbert M. Campbell Fund for the American Cancer Society – 2007 provides assets to sustain the programs and services of The American Cancer Society in Montgomery County, Ohio.

-Marva Cosby Endowment Fund – Marva Cosby Charitable Fund honors the charitable wishes of the late Marva Cosby, a longtime member of the Foundation’s Governing Board and the first African-American woman to serve as its chair.
-Marva was an active community volunteer and named one of Ten Top Women in 2012 by the Dayton Daily News
+Marva Cosby Endowment Fund – 2013 honors the charitable wishes of the late Marva Cosby, a longtime member of the Foundation’s Governing Board and the first African-American woman to serve as its chair.
+Marva was an active community volunteer and named one of Ten Top Women in 2012 by the Dayton Daily News.

 Dayton YWCA Endowment Fund – 2013 provides support for the organization’s continuing needs and helps sustain its financial health in order to carry out its mission of eliminating racism and empowering women.

-Dr. Stanley A. Earley, Jr. & Charity Adams Earley Fund – 2002 was established to honor the memory of Dr. Stanley A. Earley, a longtime physician at Miami Valley Hospital and his wife, Charity, who was a strong advocate for higher education.
+The Dr. Stanley A. Earley, Jr., and Charity Edna Earley Family Fund – 2008 was established to honor the memory of Dr. Stanley A. Earley, a longtime physician at Miami Valley Hospital and his wife, Charity, who was a strong advocate for higher education.
 This fund will contribute to educational and artistic programs that benefit African-Americans.

 John W. Garland and Carolyn Farrow-Garland Non-Endowed Fund – 2017 supports Central State University and other causes and charitable organizations important to John W. Garland, a former president of CSU, and his wife, Carolyn.